 I don’t want to colour the rest of the review with this statement but I’d like to say that this movie is a cinematic gem, and while personally I am not a fan of Quentin Tarantino, he knows how to make an engaging film.
 As I just said, Quentin Tarantino is not my favourite person but I do like that he’s clearly as much a fan as the rest of us, not necessarily of his own films, I’m not trying to suggest he is a narcissist, but rather you can see what he is a fan of in his movies and that feels really genuine.

-Now onto the meat of Pulp Fiction, It follows the lives of two mob hit men, a boxer, a gangster’s wife and a pair of diner bandits which intertwine in four tales of violence and redemption.
+Pulp Fiction follows respectively the lives of two mob hit men, a boxer, a gangster’s wife and a pair of diner bandits whose stories all intertwine in four distinct tales of violence and redemption.

 I don’t know how many other people never caught the reference about the milkshakes but it always bugged me.
 Now I admit that a quick google search could have cleared things up but I am by nature lazy so It was only when I was doing research for this film that I found out that in the dinner when Mia orders her $5 shake the waiter played by Steve Buscemi asks her if she wants it “Martin and Lewis or Amos and Andy?”
 He is referring to two comedy duos – Dean Martin and Jerry Lewis who are two white men and Amos and Andy who are two black men.
 Basically, he is asking her if she wants a vanilla shake or a chocolate shake.